|Birthname||Michael Eugene Fanning|

 Australian professional surfer and dual world champion.
-Fanning won both the 2007 and 2009 ASP World Tour.
+Fanning won the 2007, 2009 and 2013 ASP World Tour.
 He is nicknamed "White Lightning."

 Fanning learned to surf at the age of 5 in coastal South Australia at a town called Mt Gambier, but did not go full on until his family moved to Tweed Heads when he was twelve.
 He grew up with fellow professional surfer, Joel Parkinson and fellow ripper Nat West.
 On the edge of the Queensland border, Fanning had access to epic surf north and south and he began to make a name for himself.
 In 1996 he established himself as one the very best surfers to rule the Queensland points by placing in the top three at the Australian National Titles.

 He was a wild card entry at the Rip Curl Pro at Bells Beach in 2001 winning one of Australia's most acclaimed contests.
 He finished 2002 as rookie of the year winning the Billabong Pro at Jeffrey's Bay and earning himself a slot on the 2002 tour as the World Qualifying Series' (WQS) Champion.

 He suffered a complete hamstring tear in 2004.
 He had to have it surgically repaired and made an incredible comeback to become one of the greatest surfers on the ASP world tour.